 - In our own strength we cannot live the kind of life that is pleasing to God or satisfying to ourselves.
-We need the supernatural petrol of the Holy Spirit in our tanks! - The Holy Spirit's filling His controlling, guiding and empowering influence in our lives depends on our willingness to allow Him this freedom with us. - We can deny Him and live lives that look very similar to someone who has no relationship at all with God.
-Or we can ask for His filling and live the kind of abundant, meaningful, joyfilled lives He wants for us. - This kind of life requires that we actively make choices to keep God on the throne of our lives, and quickly re-enthrone Him whenever we realize we've pulled off a coup d'état by our sins.
+Living the Christian life isn't hard - it's impossible!
+That is, without the filling and empowering of the Holy Spirit.
+We need the supernatural petrol of the Holy Spirit in our tanks! - The Holy Spirit's filling His controlling, guiding and empowering influence in our lives depends on our willingness to allow Him this freedom with us. - We can deny Him, which leads to lives that look very similar to someone who has no relationship at all with God.
+Or we can ask for His filling and live the kind of abundant, meaningful, joy-filled lives He wants for us.

-His FILLING will give you the power, wisdom and endurance to make your journey to your place of safety and healing.
+- This kind of life requires that we actively make choices to keep God on the throne of our lives, and quickly re-enthrone Him whenever we realize we've pulled off a coup d'état by our sins. - His FILLING will give you the power, wisdom and endurance to make your journey to your place of safety and healing.